Who Is Kathie Lee Gifford?

 Controversies and Personal Life

-On October 18, 1986, Gifford married ABC's Monday Night Football sports broadcaster, and former NFL player Frank Gifford, whom she had met on the set of GMA.
-The Giffords, who reside in Greenwich, Connecticut, have two children, Cody Newton, born in 1990, and Cassidy Erin, born in 1993.
+On October 18, 1986, Gifford married ABC's Monday Night Football sports broadcaster and former NFL star Frank Gifford, whom she had met on the set of GMA.
+The Giffords went on to have two children, Cody Newton, born in 1990, and Cassidy Erin, born in 1993.

-In 1996, the human rights group, National labor Committee, reported that child laborers in Honduras were producing Kathie Lee's clothing line for Wal-Mart.
-She denied all knowledge of Wal-Mart's production tactics and immediately embarked on a mission to advocate for stronger laws against sweatshop labor.
-She further defended herself by ensuring the public that all of the profits from her clothing line went to Cassidy's Place, a home she set up for AIDS and crack babies.
+In 1996, the National Labor Committee reported that child laborers in Honduras were producing Kathie Lee's clothing line for Walmart.
+She denied all knowledge of Walmart's production tactics and immediately embarked on a mission to advocate for stronger laws against sweatshop labor.
+She further defended herself by assuring the public that all of the profits from her clothing line went to Cassidy's Place, a home she set up for AIDS and crack babies.
 Despite her efforts, Gifford found herself the butt of jokes for months with her squeaky-clean innocence soiled by the media's attention to her misfortunes.

 In 1997, after 10 years of marriage, Kathie Lee received another horrible blow when The Globe tabloid published photographs of her husband with Trans World Airlines flight attendant Suzen Johnson in a New York City hotel room.
 (The flight attendant was later discovered to have received $75,000 from The Globe to seduce Frank.)
 Kathie Lee suffered through personal trauma and public embarrassment, but remained with her husband.
 Her reputation had been, in part, built around her image as the woman who had it all: a highly successful career and a devoted family.